-All licensed Readers are required to send an annual return to the Warden by the end of March in respect of the previous year.
+All Readers are required to send an annual return to the Warden by the end of March in respect of the previous year.

 This contains brief statistical information regarding number of sermons delivered, number of services taken etc and also details of items such as continuing ministerial development (CMD) attended.
 It also provides an indication of the wide range of ministries undertaken by Readers across the Diocese.

 The Reader and incumbent should have agreed the basis of the Reader’s work in the parish in writing - before licensing and re-licensing and on the arrival of a new incumbent.

 At the annual appraisal Readers and incumbent should review the Reader’s ministry in the previous year and, if appropriate, set goals for the year ahead.
 This meeting should be held before the end of March so that the return can be sent to the Warden.

 Areas to be considered could include:

 - Personal, family, employment, time-management issues,

 - Reflection, reading, theological resourcing,